axil/numpy-data-types/content/numpy_data_types.rst

 5. Datetimes
 ****************

-An interesting data type, capable of counting time with a configurable granularity — from years to attoseconds (an aspect in which other datetime libs tend to rely on the underlying OS) — represented invariably by a single int64 number.
+NumPy introduces an interesting data type, similar to a POSIX timestamp (aka Unix time, the number of seconds since 1 Jan 1970) but capable of counting time with a configurable granularity—from years to attoseconds (an aspect in which other datetime libraries tend to rely on the underlying OS)—represented invariably by a single int64 number.

 Years granularity means ‘just count the years’ — no real improvement against storing years as an integer.
 Days granularity is the equivalent of Python’s datetime.date.
 Microseconds (or nanoseconds depending on the OS) is the equivalent of Python’s datetime.datetime.
 And everything below is unique to np.datetime64.